Seattle Storm: Off-court activity

-2006 and 2008 sales
+Ownership

 Following disagreements between the Basketball Club of Seattle (the former owners of the Sonics and Storm) and the city of Seattle concerning the need to renovate the KeyArena, the Seattle SuperSonics and the Seattle Storm were sold to an Oklahoma City group led by Clay Bennett on July 18, 2006.
 Bennett made it clear that the Sonics and Storm would move to Oklahoma City at some point after the 2007–08 NBA season, unless an arena for the Sonics was approved by Seattle leaders before October 31, 2007.
-During this period of uncertainty, the Storm announced that they would play their 2008 WNBA season in Seattle at KeyArena.
+During this period of uncertainty, the Storm announced that they would play their 2008 WNBA season in Seattle at KeyArena; the team had a lease at KeyArena through the end of the 2008 season.

-On January 8, 2008, Bennett sold the team to a Seattle group of women called Force 10 Hoops, LLC.
-The sale was given unanimous approval from the WNBA Board of Governors on February 28, 2008.
-This kept the team in Seattle and disconnected it from the Sonics.
-The Sonics moved to Oklahoma City in July, during the WNBA season.
+On January 8, 2008, Bennett sold the team to a group of four Seattle women called Force 10 Hoops, LLC for $10 million.
+The four-person ownership group had formed in 2006 and began negotiations with Bennett in February 2007 after the Washington State Legislature voted against public financing for a new arena.
+The sale was given unanimous approval from the WNBA Board of Governors on February 28.
+This kept the team in Seattle and disconnected it from the Sonics, who moved to Oklahoma City in July 2008.
+Force 10 Hoops later took over hosting of the Pac-12 Conference women's basketball tournament and other basketball events in the city.
+In 2018, the company became the ticketing and service operator of Seattle Reign FC of the National Women's Soccer League and a consultant for the Seattle Seawolves of Major League Rugby.

-Uniform sponsor
+Uniform sponsorship

 On April 21, 2010, the Storm and the WNBA announced a sponsor agreement with Bing, a search engine from Microsoft, to place the company's logo on their jerseys for the 2010 season.
 The Bing sponsorship ended after the 2013 season, and the Storm played without a sponsor for two seasons, before signing a new uniform deal with Swedish Medical Center for the 2016 season.